Are LED Lanterns Safe for Car Camping?

 • Positive reviews mentioning heat output or lack thereof.

-I've seen people use everything from cheap dollar-store LEDs (not recommended, obviously) to high-end rechargeable units.
-The $50 version often hits the sweet spot for car camping.
-You want something that feels sturdy, performs reliably, and doesn't get alarmingly hot.
-My field notes from a trip to Joshua Tree National Park showed that a lantern with a warm color temperature was much more pleasant for reading than a harsh, blue-toned light.
+A lantern with a warm color temperature is much more pleasant for reading than a harsh, blue-toned light.
 It's not just about lumens; it's about the quality of the light and how it makes your campsite feel.
 The honest version: don't overthink it, but do your homework.
 A little bit of research can prevent a lot of potential headaches, or worse, fire.

 Frequently Asked Questions